 You’ll need to appoint directors for your corporation—at least three if there will be three or more shareholders, or as many directors as shareholders if there will be fewer than three shareholders.
 Your directors can be your shareholders, and they do not have to be California residents.

 You will also be required to appoint a registered agent to receive all official communications for your corporation.
-When it comes to setting up an S corp in California, the registered agent must be a California resident.
+When it comes to setting up an S corp, the registered agent must be a California resident.

 Step 3: Draft Articles of Incorporation